tejaldbhatti/lab-handling-data-imbalance-classification/readme.md

 - Check the datatypes of all the columns in the data.
 - Check for null values in the dataframe.
 Replace the null values using the methods learned in class.
 - Split the data into numerical and catagorical.
 Decide if any columns need their dtype changed.
+- Concatenate numerical and categorical back together again for your X dataframe.
+Designate the Target as y.

   - Split the data into a training set and a test set.
+  - Split further into train_num and train_cat.
+Also test_num and test_cat.
-  - Scale the features either by using normalizer or a standard scaler.
+  - Scale the features either by using normalizer or a standard scaler. (train_num, test_num)
-  - Encode the categorical features using One-Hot Encoding or Ordinal Encoding
+  - Encode the categorical features using One-Hot Encoding or Ordinal Encoding.  (train_cat, test_cat)
+      - **fit** only on train data transform both train and test
+      - again re-concatenate train_num and train_cat as X_train as well as test_num and test_cat as X_test
   - Fit a logistic regression model on the training data.
   - Check the accuracy on the test data.